A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Threats Taxonomy

 \subsubsection{Human Threats}

-The last category of networking attacks are the one based on human actions.
-These includes user masquerade~(5.1).
-Phishing is another form of human attacks in which the attacker uses emails or other electronic messaging services to obtain credentials or confidential data.
-When a user attempts to take higher privileges it is considered a human attack like User to Root~(5.3) and Remote to Local R2L~(5.4).
-Additionally, a user can be denied an action such as repudiation~(5.5) attack.
-Human attacks can also include session hijacking or sniffing,these attacks are based on the attacker gaining access over an active session to access to cookies and tokens.
+The last category of networking attacks is one based on human actions.
+These include user masquerade~(\figurename~\ref{taxonomy_1} - 5.1).
+Phishing is another form of human attacks where the attacker uses emails or other electronic messaging services to obtain credentials or confidential data.
+When a user attempts to obtain higher privileges, it is considered a human attack like User to Root~(\figurename~\ref{taxonomy_1} - 5.3) and Remote to Local R2L~(\figurename~\ref{taxonomy_1} - 5.4).
+Additionally, a user can be denied an action such as repudiation attack~(\figurename~\ref{taxonomy_1} - 5.5).
+Human attacks can also include session hijacking or sniffing, these attacks are based on the attacker gaining access over an active session to access cookies and tokens.

-Based on the taxonomy discussed in Figure~\ref{taxonomy_1} and the recent IDS in Table~\ref{ids_attacks_dist}, it can be seen that there are many threats that are not addressed by recent IDS.
-Figure~\ref{fig:ids-attacks-2} visualize all the threats mentioned in the taxonomy.
-The associated percentage represents the the attacks covered by the IDS discussed in Section~\ref{sec:dataset}, Table~\ref{tab:ids-comparison}.
-As shown a large number of attacks are not covered.
+Based on the taxonomy discussed in \figurename~\ref{taxonomy_1} and the recent IDSs discussed in Section~\ref{subsec:recent-ids}, it can be seen that there are many threats that are not addressed by recent IDSs. \figurename~\ref{fig:ids-attacks-2} visualizes all the threats mentioned in the taxonomy.
+The associated percentage represents attacks covered by the IDSs discussed in \tablename~\ref{tab:appendix}.
+As shown a large number of attacks~(72\%) are not covered.
+Hence, the network threat taxonomy aims at addressing the following: \begin{itemize} \item Help researchers generate datasets that cover non-addressed attacks. \item Provide an up-to-date taxonomy of attacks allowing to measure threats covered by datasets and the ability of IDSs to detect these threats \item Provide a structured way to address and represent threats and attacks. \end{itemize}